Skip to main content

 • There is some flooring in corridors which is shiny and could cause issues with glare or look slippery to some people.

-• There is flooring in corridors which includes patterns or colours which could be confusing or look like steps or holes to some people.
+• There is some flooring in corridors which includes patterns or colours which could be confusing or look like steps or holes to some people.

 Outside Access (Main Hospital Entrance)